XeniyaMV/rsschool-cv/cv.md

 ## About me

+I graduated university in 2019.
+After that I started thinking about which job I will need to choose?
+I am always interested in web development, because nowadays the Web is a big part of our lives and I’d like to be a part of it.
+So I decided to continue my education at my university and switch my faculty to another that, as I thought, related to my interests, however it didn’t.
+While I studied I found my first job as an intern of data engineering at the most popular bank in Russia.
+Then I was hired as a data analyst at the same company.
+That job wasn’t related to web development, however I learned a lot of things.
+I understood how to work at a big company.
+I understood my strengths, specifically being hardworking, capable of adapting to the new technologies, being an organized, punctual person.
+And I realized what I should work on.
+The last project that I worked on with my team was a demo of an app for providing to customers information about which restaurants in a nearby location should they visit according to their preferences.
+I didn’t only collect data for the model used in this app, but made a simple page for demonstrating functionality of this app to the CDS of my department.
+After that I realized I want to develop in this direction.

 ## Education
 * **Bachelor's Degree.** Lomonosov Moscow State University.
 Field of study - Mathematics.
 Period of education - 2015-2019.